 1. Do I need to be a University of Maryland student to participate in SIGNA?

+Yes.
+All SIGNA members must be currently enrolled as University of Maryland students.
 Please note, some members begin SIGNA as a freshman while others start later in their college years.
-We recommend you begin SIGNA in the fall of your freshman year so that your adjustment to college life runs more smoothly.
+We recommend SIGNA members begin in the fall of freshman year so that adjustment to college life runs more smoothly.